bigbluebutton/bbb-install/README.md

 We are currently hosting the packaging on a Digital Ocean servlet, but recently the IP range for some Digital Ocean servers has been [blocked in some countries](https://www.digitalocean.com/community/questions/unable-to-reach-digitalocean-server-from-russia).

-If your having troubles installing, try running the `bbb-install.sh` command but change the value
+If you're having troubles installing, try running the `bbb-install.sh` command but change the value

 ~~~
 https://ubuntu.bigbluebutton.org/bbb-install.sh